 You are here

-The nation's capital is home to a lively LGBTQ community with plenty of gay-friendly bars just waiting for you to join in on the fun.
+The nation's capital is home to a lively LGBTQ nightlife scene with plenty of gay and lesbian bars just waiting for you to join in on the fun.

-The diversity of DC’s gay population is growing by the day, resulting in a dynamic, exciting community with plenty of bars to choose from when it’s time to drink, dance and play.
-Read up on some of our favorites below.
+The diversity of DC’s LGBTQ community is growing by the day, resulting in a dynamic, exciting community with plenty of bars and clubs to choose from when it’s time to drink, dance and play.
+Read up on some of our favorite LGBTQ-friendly spots below.

 Located in the heart of the U Street corridor, Nellie’s is one of the city’s oldest and most popular gay bars.
 Downstairs, the bar shows games on TVs set alongside photos of (mostly shirtless) athletes, which is a small peek into the bar’s fun vibe.
 Drag bingo on Tuesdays always draws a crowd, and Nellie’s is also famous for its Beat the Clock happy hour, running for most of the evening, when each hour the price of a drink increases by a dollar.
 Finally, see and be seen on the refurbished, year-round upstairs patio that boasts a DJ and plenty of dancing.

 Along Dupont Circle's 17th Street, JR’s is a mainstay, as the bar has been serving patrons for three decades.
 Despite the “Grill” in the title, the popular happy hour spot does not serve food (besides popcorn), making it a casual retreat with impressive drink specials and daily events.
 Check out showtunes on Mondays and Family Feud-style trivia on Wednesdays.
 Sundays are especially wild thanks to ridiculously well-priced vodka specials and beer pong games upstairs.